kwchurch/deepnet_examples/README.md

 <a
 href="https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf">Unix
 for Poets</a> at
-a Lingusitics Summer School.
+a Linguistics Summer School.
 At the time, we were really excited by what we could do with lexical resources and corpora (superhighway roadkill such as email, bboards, faxes).